Start of EU budget summit delayed as stand-off emerges

-In a message sent on Twitter, the European Council, which organises summits of EU heads of state and government, said the start of the meeting had been put back until 2030 (7.30 p.m.
-British Time).
+In a message sent on Twitter, the European Council, which organises summits of EU heads of state and government, said the start of the meeting had been put back until 2030 (1930 GMT).
 It was originally scheduled to start at 1500.

 Ahead of the talks, British Prime Minister David Cameron held a meeting with German Chancellor Angela Merkel, European Council President Herman Van Rompuy and the president of the European Commission, Jose Manuel Barroso.